7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 And there you have it!

-All the best Waikiki breakfast spots you just have to try.
+All the best breakfast places Waikiki has to offer.

 How many have you already been to on this list?
 Did you find a new one to try?